rkuma183/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    <pre><strong>git commit -m"Update again for show" --amend
    </strong></pre>

-   The above would not retain the previous message.
+   The above creates a new commit in place of the previous commit.

+   The action is remembered by `git reflog` locally until purged.

+   To replace just the content of a commit, git add the change, then:

+   <pre><strong>git commit --amend --no-edit
+   </strong></pre>

+   You lose the ability to fall-back to previous versions.
+   So use it only to fix minor typos.

    <a name="Revert"></a>

    ### Commit - Revert

-   To change file with commits already pushed to others, a git revert command tells Git to figure out the opposite of all the change introduced by a particular commit.
+   To change a file with commits already pushed to others, a git revert command tells Git to figure out the opposite of all the change introduced by a particular commit.
    If the commit added some text, revert deletes that text.